Cedd: Bishop of the East Saxons

 Cedd was soon recalled from the mission to Mercia by Oswiu, who sent him on a mission with one other priest to the East Saxon kingdom.
 The priests had been requested by Sigeberht the Good to reconvert his people.

 The East Saxon kingdom was originally converted by missionaries from Canterbury, where Augustine of Canterbury had established a Roman mission in 597.
 The first bishop of the Roman Rite was Mellitus, who arrived in Essex in 604.
 After a decade, he was driven out of the area.
 The religious destiny of the kingdom was constantly in the balance, with the royal family itself divided among Christians, pagans, and some wanting to tolerate both.

-Bede tells us that Sigeberht's decision to be baptized and to reconvert his kingdom was at the initiative of Oswiu.
+Bede tells us that Sigeberht's decision to be baptised and to reconvert his kingdom was at the initiative of Oswiu.
 Sigeberht travelled to Northumbria to accept baptism from Bishop Finan of Lindisfarne.
 Cedd went to the East Saxons partly as an emissary of the Northumbrian monarchy.
 Certainly his prospects were helped by the continuing military and political success of Northumbria, especially the final defeat of Penda in 655.
 Practically, Northumbria gained hegemony among the Anglo-Saxon kingdoms.

 After making some conversions, Cedd returned to Lindisfarne to report to Finan.
 In recognition of his success, Finan ordained him bishop, calling in two other Irish bishops to assist at the rite.
 Cedd was appointed bishop of the East Saxons.
-As a result, he is generally listed among the bishops of London, a part of the East Saxon kingdom.
+As a result, he is generally listed among the bishops of London, then part of the East Saxon kingdom.
 Bede, however, generally uses ethnic descriptions for episcopal responsibilities when dealing with the generation of Cedd and Chad.

 Bede's record makes clear that Cedd demanded personal commitment and that he was unafraid to confront the powerful.
 He excommunicated a thegn who was in an unlawful marriage and forbade Christians to accept the man's hospitality.
 According to Bede, when Sigeberht continued to visit the man's home, Cedd went to the house to denounce the king, foretelling that he would die in that house.
 Bede asserts that the King's subsequent murder (660) was his penance for defying Cedd's injunction.

 After the death of Sigeberht, there were signs that Cedd had a more precarious position.
 The new king, Swithhelm of Essex, who had assassinated Sigeberht, was a pagan.
 He had long been a client of Æthelwold of East Anglia, who was increasingly dependent on Wulfhere of Mercia, the Christian king of a newly resurgent Mercia.
-After some persuasion from Ethelwald, Swithelm accepted baptism from Cedd.
-The bishop traveled into East Anglia to baptize the king at Ethelwald's home.
+After some persuasion from Æthelwold, Swithelm accepted baptism from Cedd.
+The bishop travelled into East Anglia to baptise the king at Æthelwold's home.
 For a time, the East Saxon kingdom remained Christian.

 Bede presents Cedd's work as decisive in the conversion of the East Saxons, although it was preceded by other missionaries, and eventually followed by a revival of paganism.
 Despite the substantial work, the future suggested that all could be undone.